 Other elements - it is advised to use materials that reduce what’s called “thermal bridging”.
 Once more, heat travels from one object to another (from hot to cold), and therefore, avoiding materials that encourage heat transfer is recommended.

-All the mentioned elements can be even constructed off site.
-Today, there are manufacturers of prefab passive house, which means the complex wall assembly is manufactured indoors at a dedicated facility.
-As long as the assembly of all manufacture components of the passive prefab homes is done without compromising the passive house concepts, it can allow the occupant to enjoy both the benefits of a passive house and of a prefabricated structure.
+All the mentioned elements can be constructed off-site.
+Today, there are manufacturers of prefab passive houses, which means the complex wall assembly is manufactured indoors at a dedicated facility.
+As long as the assembly of all manufactured components of the passive prefab homes is done without compromising the passive house concepts, it can allow the occupant to enjoy both the benefits of a passive house and of a prefabricated structure.

 Spotlight